Better Late: A Jamaican Internet Infrastructure Story

 When the Internet goes down, everything stops.

 When Hurricane Melissa swept through Jamaica, the country had wanted resilient digital infrastructure for years.
-In the moment it needed it most, it didn’t have it.
+Wantee wantee, cyah gettee.

-Trevor Forrest, Senior Advisor to Jamaica’s Minister without Portfolio for Science, Technology and Special Projects, had spent years arguing that Internet infrastructure is national security infrastructure, a foundational national asset, as critical as roads, ports, and power grids.
+Trevor Forrest had also spent years arguing that Internet infrastructure is national security infrastructure.
+A foundational national asset, he said.
+As critical as roads, ports, and power grids.

-At CaribNOG 31, held in Kingston months after Melissa’s landfall, he sharpened the argument.
+At CaribNOG 31, held in Kingston a few months after Melissa’s landfall, Forrest was speaking as Senior Advisor to Jamaica’s Minister without Portfolio for Science, Technology and Special Projects.
+Different title, same message.
+In fact, he sharpened the argument.

 A well-designed cyberattack, he said, can produce the same impact as a natural disaster.
 The lights go out either way.

-Local internet exchange infrastructure, he argued, is what keeps the Internet from going dark when the crisis hits.
+Local internet exchange infrastructure, he argued, is what keeps the Internet from going dark when, not if, the crisis hits.

 While Grenada built GREX into one of the region’s more mature exchanges, Jamaica’s did not develop into the multi-stakeholder model its founders envisioned.